IUnknown68/audiobook-player/README.md

-At the moment there is one series hardcoded: "The Three-Body Problem".
+# Audiobooks

-The actual audio is played from the ARD Audiothek, the meta data is included here in `public/audiobooks/`.
+A simple Audiobook player.

-# Quasar App (quasar-project)
+At the moment there are just some hardcoded books.

-A Quasar Project
+The actual audio is played from the ARD Audiothek, the meta data is included in the sources in `public/audiobooks/` to avoid adding a backend.

 ## Install the dependencies
 ```bash